Need more details?

 Housing & Meals

 Housing is provided for students and accommodation varies widely by location and availability.
 In the past, students have stayed in university dorms, local hotels or apartments.
 Fellows should expect to share a double-room with another student of the same gender while abroad for safety reasons.
 Specific details about your housing location will usually not be determined until a month before your program start date.

 A light breakfast is provided by the Atlantis Project every day of the week, as well as two group dinners at local restaurants during the week and two more meals during the two weekly excursions.
 For most lunches, students buy and prepare their own food or stop in a local cafe.
 We cannot always accommodate special dietary needs for your group meals, and in general special diets are more difficult to follow overseas.

 Transportation & Excursions

-The Atlantis Fellowship provides transportation for certain aspects of the program, including airport pickup and drop-off, daily transport to and from the hospital and transport to all out-of-site Atlantis Fellowship excursions, with some exceptions.
+The Atlantis Fellowship provides transportation for certain aspects of the program, including daily transport to and from the hospital and transport to all out-of-site Atlantis Fellowship excursions, with some exceptions.
 Many of our Fellows plan personal travel on weekends, which our program fee does not cover.

 One of the best things about traveling is experiencing the cuisine, immersing yourself in the culture and history and exploring the breath-taking natural beauty of your host country.
 The Atlantis Fellowship incorporates all of these things into the program schedule.
 Depending on your location and program dates, excursions may include hiking, beach trips, attending local festivals, visiting historical sites, national parks and more!